 Materials, traditional vs digital: on the Traditional side we have:

-Pencils and mechanical pencils: Where pencils are concerned, from to B, there is a numerical scale that grades the graphites inside them from hard to soft.
+Pencils and mechanical pencils: Where pencils are concerned, from H to B, there is a numerical scale that grades the graphites inside them from hard to soft.
 You can choose the hardest graphite of 9H, all the way down to the softest graphite of 9B.

 What I like to do is to start my commissioned work with a hard graphite first; because with a very light hand, I can make an almost invisible line on the paper, just to create the structure of the image.